 The RTKL provides that records of an agency relating to or resulting in a criminal investigation may be withheld as exempt.
 65 P.S. §67.708(b).
 The Respondent bears the burden of proving, by a preponderance of the evidence, that the documents requested are exempt from public access.
 65 P.S. §67.708(a)(1).
 A criminal investigative record is anything that contains information assembled as a result of the performance of any inquiry, formal or informal, into a criminal incident or an allegation of criminal wrongdoing.
 18 Pa.
 C.S.A. §9102.
 Whether an arrest has occurred or whether a criminal investigation is ongoing or closed, are not relevant factors in determining if something is a criminal investigative record.
 Criminal investigative records remain exempt from disclosure under the RTKL even after the investigation is completed.
-Here, e-mails provided by Requester indicate there was police contact, and at least enough of an inquiry to generate a police number and an order not to contact an alleged victim or third-party.
 There is sufficient evidence to support the determination that the documents requested are criminal investigative records and exempt from disclosure.